scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 ## Lazy Fields

 Since ScalaPB 0.11.???, you can designate fields to be lazily parsed.
 A lazy field is not parsed from its raw bytes until it is accessed for the first time.
-This can provide a significant performance benefit if a message contains a lot of string fields that are not always needed.
+This can significantly reduce serialization overhead if a message contains a lot of string fields that are not always needed.

+Lazy fields shows high perfomance improvement (up to 3x faster round-trip) when the following factors coincide:
+- message consists of a large number of `string` fields;
+- read access (calling a getter method) to only a small number of attributes (parse message → read a few of fields → serialize).

 You can toggle lazy fields parsing on file and message level with `lazy_fields` option: